 The symbolism of the magpie is often associated with good luck, prosperity, and happiness.
 This may be because they are seen as harbingers of a family’s fortune or because their nests were once thought to contain treasures.

-The bird has also been considered unlucky by people in America during superstitious times; this was likely due to the association between blackbirds and death which then transferred onto all similar types of birds like magpies.
+The bird has also been considered unlucky by people in America during superstitious times; this was likely due to the association between blackbirds (and red-winged blackbirds) and death which then transferred onto all similar types of birds like magpies.
 It is now believed that killing one will bring bad luck to themselves, but if you leave them alone it could mean something else entirely (such as not disturbing a nest).

 When we talk about magpie and look at it from a spiritual angle, we have reasons to believe that it is about creative expression.
 Its colorful character and nature do send out some clear messages.
 It teaches human beings to listen and not hear.
 It also perhaps teaches them to listen with the mind alert and not to listen just for the sake of listening.
 Its symbolism also perhaps teaches the importance and significance of listening to communication with attention which is so very vital and important.